captainzero93/security_harden_linux/README.md

-# Ubuntu Linux Security Hardening Script
+# Ubuntu Linux Security Hardening Scripts

 ## Overview

-This script is designed to enhance the security of Ubuntu Linux systems.
+These scripts are designed to enhance the security of Ubuntu Linux systems.
 It implements a variety of security measures and best practices to harden your system against common threats.
 The script is intended for use on Ubuntu systems but may be adaptable to other Debian-based distributions.

 ## Features